DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ### Defining System State In Models

-*Pending an accurate `model` representation and sufficient implementation of state within `model`s, this section will not be covered yet.*
+*Pending an accurate model representation and sufficient implementation of state within models, this section will not be covered yet.*